ibqn/zmq-python/readme.md

 pip freeze
 pycodestyle==2.4.0
 pyzmq==17.0.0
+tornado==5.0.2
 ```

+Furthermore, `tornado` asynchronous networking library is used for some code examples.

 If you prefer to observe the communication on wire, say port `tcp://*:5555`, than `ngrep` and `tcpdump` can be used for this